 This is an unpaid, volunteer position.
 Although the intern will not receive monetary compensation, benefits include: professional experience in a diverse and international work environment; opportunity to learn about local and global forestry; natural resources and tree farm management; experience working in non-profit organization in marketing, administrative, special programs and organizational work; networking and making contacts in forestry throughout the Pacific Northwest.

 Email a letter of interest and resume to: Rob Pierce, Director of Education, firstname.lastname@example.org

 Organizations and businesses can volunteer as a group.
 Dates, hours, and projects are aligned to the interests and abilities of each group.
-A representative of the group should contact the Acting Education Director at 503-488-2118.
+A representative of the group should contact the Director of Education at 503-488-2118.